jisc-services/Public-Documentation/PublicationsRouter/v2/api/MatchingConfig.md

-  "postcodes" : ["list of postcodes where authors may list their affiliation address"], "domains": ["list of domain names the institution owns or operates under"], "grants": ["list of grant numbers affiliated with the institution"], "author_ids": [
+  "postcodes" : ["list of postcodes where authors may list their affiliation address"], "domains": ["list of domain names the institution owns or operates under"], "grants": ["list of grant numbers affiliated with the institution"], "author_ids": ["list of identifier objects of format
 					{
-                     "type": "the type of identifier, either 'email' or 'ORCID'", "id": "the value, so either the email address or the ORCID" }
+						'type': 'the type of identifier, either email or ORCID', 'id': 'the value, so either the email address or the ORCID' }"]
-                ]
 }
 ```